ccmrwithmsthrash

 Ms. Thrash helps high school students and families build strong college applications by understanding CCMR pathways and making informed decisions about college readiness, scholarships, career endorsements, and military service options.
 Her strategic planning approach provides clarity and alignment with each student's unique postsecondary goals.
 Students move forward with confidence when they have expert guidance on Texas graduation requirements, dual credit opportunities, and pathway selection.

-Schedule Your Free CCMR Planning Session
+Schedule Your CCMR Planning Session

 Scroll to Top